webdriverio/workshop/chapter_03.md

 > Do you want WebdriverIO to autogenerate some test files?

-Since we've already written our automation script, we can press `n` here as our objective will be to transfer that script into a test.
+Since we've already written our automation script, we can press `n` here.
+We'll reserve the task of crafting our own page objects for a subsequent chapter.

+> [!NOTE]
+> After creating the test file, store it in your chosen test folder.
+Then, you need to adjust the `specs` array in the `wdio.conf.ts` file to point to your test files.
+For example, if you've stored your test files in a folder named `tests`, update the `specs` array like this: `specs: ['./tests/**/*.ts']`.
+This pattern `**/*.ts` will include all TypeScript files in the `tests` folder and its subfolders.
+Remember to replace `./tests` with the actual path to your test folder.
+Here are a couple of examples for different structures:
+>
+> - For a flat structure: `specs: ['./tests/*.ts']`
+> - For nested folders: `specs: ['./tests/**/*.ts']`

 > Which reporter do you want to use?